How to choose the perfect tree for your garden

 3. Do I require a SPECIMEN tree?
 (Specimen trees are planted by themselves, mainly for ornamental purposes.
 They are often used in lawn settings, planted at entrances, or to provide shade for seating areas.
 Since they’re intended as focal points, you shouldn’t have too many of them)

 4. Is SCREENING or a WINDBREAK needed?
 (Windbreak trees are planted to provide a buffer against prevailing winds and storms.
-The best windbreak and screening trees are dense evergreens which provide year round protection.)
+The best windbreak and screening trees are dense evergreens which provide year-round protection.)

 5. Do you want to attract WILDLIFE to your garden?
 (Wildlife not only makes the garden feel alive but also help keep it beautiful).